swiftlang/swift-evolution/proposals/0163-string-revision-1.md

 recorded in the String's encoding such that future accesses need not be slowed down by possible error repair separately.
 Construction that is aborted when encoding errors are detected can be accomplished using APIs on the encoding.

+Additionally, an `init` that takes a collection of code units and an encoding will allow for construction of a `String` from arbitrary collections – for example, an `UnsafeBuffer` containing a non-nul-terminated C string.

 The current transcoding support will be updated to improve usability and performance.
 The primary changes will be: